Apple iPhone 17 Pro vs Motorola Moto G Play (2024)

 Frequently Asked Questions

-Apple iPhone 17 Pro excels if you value brightest 6.3-inch display ever (3000 nits peak outdoor).
-Motorola Moto G Play (2024) is better if you prioritize stereo speakers with dolby atmos are excellent for this price tier.
-Pick based on your budget and daily use.
+Apple iPhone 17 Pro is the better choice if you prioritize brightest 6.3-inch display ever (3000 nits peak outdoor).
+Motorola Moto G Play (2024) wins if you value stereo speakers with dolby atmos are excellent for this price tier.
+Both are rated highly (4.8★ vs 4.5★), so consider your specific needs and budget.

 Affiliate disclosure